CAP M&I FIRMING

-One objective of the Arizona Water Banking Authority (AWBA) is to mitigate the effects of a Colorado River shortage on Central Arizona Project (CAP) Municipal & Industrial (M&I) subcontracts by firming those water supplies during a shortage.
+One objective of the Arizona Water Banking Authority (AWBA) is to mitigate the effects of a Colorado River shortage on Central Arizona Project (CAP) Municipal and Industrial (M&I) subcontracts by firming those water supplies during a shortage.
 Firming is the use of one supply to increase the reliability of another.
 In this case, the AWBA has stored water in underground aquifers to supplement Colorado River water during a reduction in supplies.
-In the event of a declared shortage, AWBA long-term storage credits will be recovered to benefit water users firmed by the AWBA.
-CAP is responsible for recovering water previously stored by AWBA to make water available for CAP M&I water users firmed by AWBA.
+In the event of a declared shortage, AWBA long-term storage credits (LTSCs) will be recovered to benefit water users firmed by the AWBA.
+CAP is responsible for recovering water previously stored by the AWBA to make water available for CAP M&I water users firmed by AWBA.
 Recovery of AWBA credits could occur through increased groundwater pumping and delivery through the CAP aqueduct, independent recovery performed by an M&I subcontractor or by credit exchange with a CAP contractor or subcontractor.
-The 2014 Joint Recovery Plan includes a more detailed summary of potential recovery methods.
+The 2014 Joint Recovery Plan and the 2021 Joint Recovery Update include a more detailed summary of recovery methods, timing and implementation.